liquidinvestigations/liquidinvestigations.github.io/README.md

 We have made images available for many popular ARM-based boards, and for the x86_64 architecture.
 You can run the machine at the center of a war-room environment, in a federation of other nodes, or in a cloud hosted configuration, depending on your team and security needs.

-For more details, take a look at find our project wiki [here](https://github.com/liquidinvestigations/liquidinvestigations/wiki).
+For more details, take a look at our project wiki [here](https://github.com/liquidinvestigations/liquidinvestigations/wiki).

 # About Us